MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-aspnet-core/includes/6-add-coupon-service.md

     popd
     ```

-1. Open *src/Services/Coupon/Coupon.API/Dockerfile* in the Cloud Shell Editor.
+1. Open *:::no-loc text="src/Services/Coupon/Coupon.API/Dockerfile":::* in the Cloud Shell editor.
 Notice the following things in this *Dockerfile*:

     * The ASP.NET Core runtime image is used as the base image of the multistage build.
     * The .NET Core SDK image is acquired to support the running of the following .NET Core CLI commands against the *Coupon.API* project:
         * `dotnet restore`: Restores the project's NuGet packages.
         * `dotnet build`: Builds the project in release mode.
-The build artifacts are written to the *app/build/* directory of an intermediate image.
+The build artifacts are written to the *:::no-loc text="app/build/":::* directory of an intermediate image.
         * `dotnet publish`: Publishes the project in release mode.
-The published bundle is written to the *app/publish/* directory of the final image.
+The published bundle is written to the *:::no-loc text="app/publish/":::* directory of the final image.
     * The final image contains the ASP.NET Core runtime and the published coupon service artifacts.
     * When a container is started from the final image, the coupon service is started by running `dotnet Coupon.API.dll`.